RyanWhited/stock-analysis/README.md

 ### Purpose
 The purpose of this project was to analyze two sets of stock data to determine their volumes, return rates, and highlight those with positive return rates.
 I was given the data for 12 different stocks from the years of 2017 and 2018.
 I initially created a successful project that executed the analysis correctly but was challenged to speed up the results by refactoring (editing) my VBA code.
 ## Results
-After refactoring the original code, we found a significant change in the speed of the output as seen below:
+After refactoring the original code, I noticed a significant change in the speed of the output as seen below:
 - 2017

 ![VBA_Challenge_2017_Original](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_2017_Original.png)   ![VBA_Challenge_2017](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_2017.png)